 The reason I’m recommending this on my list of money hacks is because many people find it too easy to buy clothes they never wear or only wear once.
 The hangar trick reminds you what you do and don’t use, so you can stop spending so much on clothes.

-3. Round up your purchases.
+3. Round up your purchases for real money hacks.

 Even though I don’t use cash a lot, I still like to keep my change when I can.
 Whenever you receive change after making a purchase, put it into a coin jar and cash it out once it’s full.